10 Factors that Influence Your Website’s Credibility

 1. Consistency

-Visitors want to know what to expect when they come to your site.
+Visitors want to know what to expect when they visit your website.
 They want content that is of consistent quality.
 While still enjoyable, they want it written in a standardized format that they’re comfortable with.
 They also crave content posted regularly, so they know when to find new information on your site.

 2. Respect for Data

 Privacy is a real issue these days.
-Your site visitors don’t want to give all their information to read a blog post on your website.
-Registrations affect the quality of interaction you have with clients.
-If they feel like they have to give you something to get anything from you, they won’t stick around.
+Your website visitors don’t want to give all their information to read a blog post or web page.
+Registrations affect the quality of interaction you have with site visitors and potential customers.
+They won’t stick around if they feel like they have to give you something to get anything from you.

 This demand creates distrust.
-If you need visitors to register for something, like an email newsletter, consider what information you need.
-Always ask for a minimal amount of data to accomplish any goal.
+If you need website visitors to register for something, like an email newsletter, consider what information you need.
+Always ask for a minimal amount of data, like basic contact information, to accomplish any goal.

 3. Readability

-You’re writing for regular people, not scholars.
-If your website is full of industry jargon and written way above your audience’s level of understanding, they won’t trust you.
-If anything, they’ll feel like you think you’re smarter than them or your site isn’t for them.
+You’re writing for regular people — your potential customers — not scholars.
+If your web pages are full of industry jargon and written way above your audience’s level of understanding, they won’t trust you.
+If anything, they’ll feel like you think you’re smarter than them or your website isn’t for them.
 And honestly, who wants to spend time on the internet being confused when looking for answers?
 We bounce until we find an article that speaks to us.

-Also, make sure your site is able to be read on all device types.
-I still regularly see sites that are not able to be read easily on mobile.
+Also, make sure your website can be read on all device types.
+I still regularly see sites that cannot be read easily on mobile.
+With more than half of people coming to sites from mobile, not being able to access it that way harms your website’s credibility.

 Keep sentences short and active.
 Make paragraphs consist of a single idea.
 Use headers, bullet points, graphics, and photos.
 Do whatever you can to keep the information accessible and scannable.